 Given for work - completed under revision conditions - that does not meet standards for college-level writing proficiency.

-About the D and F grades: It is important to recognize (and convey to students) that a grade of F is usually more advantageous to a student than a grade of D, depending on where they are in their progress towards the degree.
+About the D and F grades: It is important to recognize (and convey to students) that a grade of F can be more advantageous to a student than a grade of D, depending on where they are in their progress towards the degree.

 - Clearly a student working at the F/D level would profit by further instruction and practice.
 English 125 is an instrumental course; the reading and writing skills developed here will lead to greater success in the courses that follow.

 - A grade of D counts negatively in a student's GPA forever.
-In contrast, if the student is a freshman with fewer than 28 credits completed, an F grade in a 100-level course turns into an NC on the transcript and is not considered in computing the GPA. ( York College Bulletin 1999-2001 , 23).
+In contrast, if the student is a freshman with fewer than 28 credits completed, an F grade in a 100-level course turns into an NC on the transcript and is not considered in computing the GPA. ( York College Bulletin, 2015-2016, p.
+43).

-About the SA: Give the grade of SA only to students who really stopped attending class, not to those who may disappear in the last two weeks of the course with an F in sight.
+About the WU: Give the grade of WU only to students who really stopped attending class, not to those who may disappear in the last two weeks of the course with an F in sight.

-By College policy, the ABS and Incomplete grades must be made up by the third and tenth weeks, respectively, of the following semester.
+By College policy, Incompletes must be made up by the third and tenth weeks, respectively, of the following semester.